EE and E Savings Bonds FAQs

 If my paper EE Bond contains a misspelling, incorrect address, or incorrect Social Security Number do I need to get this corrected?

-- Misspelled Name -- EE Bonds don't need to be reissued to correct small typographical errors in names.
+- Misspelled Name -- EE bonds don't need to be reissued to correct small typographical errors in names.
 The bond needs to be reissued if the error is significant enough to prevent the bond owner from cashing it.
-To get a bond reissued, Fill out and sign form PD F 4000 (download or order) as indicated on the form and mail it with the bonds to the the address provided on the form.
+To get a bond reissued, Fill out and sign FS Form 4000 (download or order) as indicated on the form and mail it with the bonds to the the address provided on the form.

 - Incorrect Address -- EE bonds don't need to be reissued to correct the address that appears on the bonds.